42wim/matterbridge/README.md

 ## Advanced configuration
 * [matterbridge.toml.sample](https://github.com/42wim/matterbridge/blob/master/matterbridge.toml.sample) for documentation and an example.

+* If you'd like to allow channels to be Google Translated between languages, then simply set an environment variable called `GOOGLE_APPLICATION_CREDENTIALS_BASE64` to be the base64 encoded version of the JSON credentials file.

 ## Examples
 ### Bridge mattermost (off-topic) - irc (#testing)
 ```